21stcenturyclan/swbf-unmunge/readme.md

 If you for some reason do want to build it on Linux or something feel free to get in touch I am happy to help point out what bits of the codebase are non-portable and what could be done.

+### conan and CMake

+If you already have a python3 environment installed, get pip and install conan which is a binary package manager for c++.
+You also should have CMake installed.
+If you are on windows make sure that the executables are set to the PATH variable.

+> python -m pip install conan

+Locate the root directory of this repository (`...../swbf-unmunge/`) and run:

+> mkdir build
+> conan install . -if ./build/
+> cd build
+> cmake ..
+> make

+If everything worked without an error you should have a binary executable file with the name of the CMake project (SWBF-unmunge) in the build directory.